grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/05 constant-arrival-rate.md

 ## Examples

-In this example, we'll execute a constant rate of 30 iterations per second for 30 seconds, allowing k6 to dynamically schedule up to 50 VUs.
+In this example, we'll start a constant rate of 30 iterations per second for 30 seconds, allowing k6 to dynamically schedule up to 50 VUs.

 <CodeGroup labels={[ "constant-arr-rate.js" ]} lineNumbers={[true]}>